 Eating your greens is an important practice for good health but did you know those “greens” in some very common houseplants can do some pretty magical stuff besides adding to your decor scheme?
 A NASA study says so.
 The study finds that there are many varieties that are especially good at purifying our indoor air.
 Frequent exposure to indoor air pollutants can increase our allergen load and exposure to toxicity.
 Not good.

-- Many products that we use every day and materials we use to furnish our homes can contribute in a negative way to the air we breath inside our homes.
+- Many products that we use every day and materials we use to furnish our homes can contribute in a negative way to the air we breathe inside our homes.

 - Both formaldehyde and polychlorinated biphenyl (PCB) are found in them.
 PCB, banned from production in the U.S. in 1970, persists in such things as sealants, paints and wood floor finishes.